 Millions of people get bitten by animals every year.
-In majority of these cases, the animal involved is a dog.
-According to a CDC (Centers for Disease Control and Prevention) study, there are over 4 million occurence of dog bites in the United States, 900,000 of those bites become infected.
+In the majority of these cases, the animal involved is a dog.
+According to a CDC (Centers for Disease Control and Prevention) study, there are over 4 million occurrences of dog bites in the United States, 900,000 of those bites become infected.
 If you fall victim to an animal attack, you may have a legal right to get damages from the animal owner or the entity responsible for the animal.

-The first thing you should do when you get bitten by an animal is get medical assistance.
-An animal bite can cause serious injury, infection, or even death if not treated immediately, especially if the animal that bit you has a disease.
+The first thing you should do when you get bitten by an animal gets medical assistance.
+An animal bite can cause serious injury, infection, or even death if not treated immediately, especially if the animal that bit you have a disease.
 Once you have been treated for the animal bite and you plan to pursue legal action to recover damages, you will need to consult a lawyer with expertise in animal bite cases.
 A lawyer will be able to advise you if your case has any legal standing and what damages you may be able to recover from the animal owner.

 You should provide your lawyer with all the necessary information regarding the incident.
 At the very least, you should provide the name and contact information of the animal owner.
-If you were not able to get this information direct from the animal owner, his or her neighbor or any witness to the incident may be able to provide this.
+If you were not able to get this information directly from the animal owner, his or her neighbor or any witness to the incident may be able to provide this.
 You should also get the witness’s name and contact information as you may need it later on.

 There are some states that impose “strict liability” when it comes to animal attacks/bites.
-Strict liability means that the animal owner is responsible for the behavior of his or her animal, and should therefore be liable for any damage that their animal has caused.
+Strict liability means that the animal owner is responsible for the behavior of his or her animal, and should, therefore, be liable for any damage that their animal has caused.
 If you live in a state where strict liability is enforced, then your claim to damages and compensation would be easier and more convenient.

 In other states where strict liability is not obligatory, an animal owner is liable for injuries caused by their animal if they know about their pet’s “dangerous propensities”.
 Dangerous propensities refer to an animal’s predisposition to biting or attacking.